Shoot2Skoot/MurderMysteryGen/docs/epic2.md

 **Goal:** Develop the agent(s) responsible for generating 2-3 unique suspect profiles and, for each suspect, creating a plausible and distinct Means, Motive, and Opportunity (MMO) consistent with the initialized case.

 **Deployability:** This epic builds upon the initialized case (theme and victim details from Epic 1).
-It introduces new agent capabilities for suspect and MMO generation.
-The output will be the `CaseContext` data structure, now augmented with a list of suspects, each having a profile and a fully fleshed-out MMO.
-This state is testable and provides a richer dataset for the next epic.
+It introduced `SuspectGenerationAgent` and `MMOGenerationAgent`.
+The orchestrator now calls these agents to populate the `CaseContext` with a list of `Suspect` objects, each containing their `SuspectProfile` and a fully fleshed-out `original_mmo`.
+This state is testable by running the main script and inspecting the JSON output for valid suspect and MMO data.

 ## Epic-Specific Technical Context

-- **New Agent Definitions:** Define `SuspectGenerationAgent` and `MMOGenerationAgent`.
+- **New Agent Definitions:** `SuspectGenerationAgent` (in `agents/suspect_generator.py`) and `MMOGenerationAgent` (in `agents/mmo_generator.py`) were defined and implemented.
-- **Pydantic Model Expansion:** `SuspectProfile`, `MMO`, `Suspect` models defined; `CaseContext` updated.
+- **Pydantic Model Expansion:** `SuspectProfile`, `MMO`, and `Suspect` (combining profile and MMO) models were defined in `core/data_models.py`. `CaseContext` was updated to include `List[Suspect]`.
-- **Agent Instructions & Prompts:** Developed for suspect and MMO generation.
+- **Agent Instructions & Prompts:** Detailed instructions were crafted for both agents to generate 2-3 distinct suspects and their respective MMOs, taking case context (theme, victim) and individual suspect profiles as input, and outputting structured Pydantic objects.
+- **Orchestration:** `main_orchestrator.py` now includes logic to call `SuspectGenerationAgent` once, then loop through the resulting profiles to call `MMOGenerationAgent` for each, and aggregate results into `CaseContext.suspects`.

 ## Local Testability & Command-Line Access

-- **Local Development:** Developers can run the main script (`src/mystery_ai/main.py`) which now includes Epic 1 and Epic 2 functionality.
+- **Local Development:** Developers run `python -m src.mystery_ai.main --theme "Your Theme"`.
-- **Command-Line Testing:** The main script accepts a theme via `--theme`.
+- **Command-Line Testing:** The main script accepts a `--theme` argument.
-- **Output:** The script outputs the `CaseContext` (including victim, suspects, and their MMOs) as JSON to the console for verification.
+- **Output:** The script outputs the `CaseContext` (including victim, and now suspects with their original MMOs) as JSON to the console and saves it to a file in `generated_mysteries/`.
+- **Verification:** Successful execution is verified by inspecting the output JSON for 2-3 suspects, each with a complete profile and a plausible, theme-consistent MMO.

 ## Story List

 ### Story 2.1: Define Suspect Generation Agent

 - **User Story / Goal:** As a Developer, I want a specialized `SuspectGenerationAgent` that, given the case context (theme & victim), can generate a list of 2-3 unique suspect profiles.
-- **Detailed Requirements:** Implemented.
+- **Detailed Requirements:** Implemented in `agents/suspect_generator.py`.
 - **Acceptance Criteria (ACs):**
   - AC1: `SuspectGenerationAgent` class/definition exists. **(COMPLETED)**
   - AC2: Agent instructions clearly define its purpose. **(COMPLETED)**